CSYE-6225-FALL23/iac-pulumi/README.md

 ```

 > [!TIP]
-> StatsD increment takes 2 arguments, the name of metric and sample rate
+> StatsD increment function takes the name of metric as a parameter.
+There are further optional parameters [node-statsd](https://www.npmjs.com/package/node-statsd)

 #### Setting Up Auto Scaling Policies and Alarms
 Create a new scaling policy based on CPU utilization and create CloudWatch Alarms that trigger based on CPU utilization.